William's older brother, Richard (died before 1335), was still alive in 1315, as evidenced by:

 8 June 1350 Feoffment : Richard son of Richard son of Adam de Waddesworth to Henry son of William de Sothill.
 Property: Cremlesworth field and other lands in Wadsworth.
 Witnesses: Willam de Stansfeld, William his son.
 Thomas Culpan, Thomas de Soothil de Hill, William son of William son of William Halif, Thomas del Hyrst.
 Given at Heptonstall.

-(West Yorkshire Archive Service: Calderdale MISC:205/6)The following records are likely, but not certain, to be this William de Stansfeld:-
+(West Yorkshire Archive Service: Calderdale MISC:205/6)The following earlier records could be this William de Stansfeld:-

 6 Dec 1308 Court at Halifax.
 Tourn there the same day, Sourby: John de Hertlay drew blood from William de Stansfeld; 12d.

 (Wakefield Court Rolls (Cambridge Edition) Volume 2)